asaraog/msds431week8/README.md

 wails dev
 ```
 Input 1 or 2 to indicate singular or plural respectively.
+Try entering 3 to generate the appropriate error message.
 If correctly input, clicking the 'Lint it' button will prompt a file dialog to open.
 Select the appropriate text file (test.txt).
 Output should be identical to using the CLI.
 Check with build version by running the application directly:
 ```
 cd ./build/bin/
 open Week8.app